MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-cancel.md

 If you signed up for [!INCLUDE[d365fin](includes/d365fin_md.md)] using a non-Office 365 business account, you do not have an Office 365 administrator.
 Instead, you must unsubscribe by contacting the [!INCLUDE[d365fin](includes/d365fin_md.md)] Cancellation team by sending an email message at cancelbusinesscentra@microsoft.com.
 You must include the name of your [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant in the message so that we can identify you.
 The easiest way to do that is to copy the URL from your [!INCLUDE[d365fin](includes/d365fin_md.md)] home page.

 ## <a name="resetting-your-included365finincludesd365finmdmd-experience"></a>Resetting your [!INCLUDE[d365fin](includes/d365fin_md.md)] experience
 If you have added data to your [!INCLUDE[d365fin](includes/d365fin_md.md)] free trial, and you want to start over with a fresh experience, you can create a new company and then reset the first company.
-If you open the **Companies** window, you can create a copy of your current company, sign out and then sign into your new company, and then reset the original company.
+If you open the **Companies** page, you can create a copy of your current company, sign out and then sign into your new company, and then reset the original company.
 > [!NOTE]
 >   When you reset a company that you are sharing with other people from your organisation, you must make sure other people are not logged in when you reset the company.